 An environmental review of the proposed project was completed which identified all the commitments and agreements made within the environmental assessment report.
-From this, a schedule of environmental commitments and risks has been produced (Table 3), which details deliverables including measures identified for the prevention of pollution or damage to the environment during exploration.
+From this, a schedule of environmental commitments and risks has been produced (Table 4), which details deliverables including measures identified for the prevention of pollution or damage to the environment during exploration.

-Table 3 provides a register of environmental risks and issues, which identifies mitigation and monitoring measures, as well as the responsible person.
+Table 4 provides a register of environmental risks and issues, which identifies mitigation and monitoring measures, as well as the responsible person.
 This register will be subject to regular review by the exploration manager and updated when necessary.
 The exploration manager will use this register to undertake monthly inspections to ensure the project is compliant with this EMP.

-TABLE 3 - ENVIRONMENTAL RISKS AND ISSUES, AND MITIGATION AND MONITORING MEASURES
+TABLE 4 - ENVIRONMENTAL RISKS AND ISSUES, AND MITIGATION AND MONITORING MEASURES

-ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Access and site preparation Miscommunication with the farm owners; Disruption of farm operations (leaving gates open, loss of farming area and interference at water points); and Potential conflict with farm owners and neighbours (suspicious movement, and poaching, stock theft, field fires, etc.) Ensure documented permission to enter farms is enforced; Farmers should have access to all farm areas at all times; Existing water points and feeding area need to be left; unaffected; Use existing roads for access to avoid new tracks and cut lines; and Compliance with all applicable laws and agreements.
+ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Access and site preparation Miscommunication with landowners; Disruption of farm operations (i.e. leaving gates open); and Potential conflict with landowners and neighbours (suspicious movement, and poaching, stock theft, field fires, etc.) Ensure documented permission to enter private properties is enforced; Landowners should have access to all farm areas at all times; Existing water points and feeding area need to be left; unaffected; Use existing roads for access to avoid new tracks and cut lines; and Compliance with all applicable laws and agreements.
 Daily Exploration manager or site manager (or nominated site supervisor Potential grievances and complaints; and Social discomfort and anxiety.
 Develop and implement an environmental and social operation manual or procedures to work on private farms and implement monitoring programmes thereafter; Maintain continuous communication with I&APs to identify concerns and mitigation measures; Compliance with all applicable laws and agreements; Train personnel and raise awareness to sensitize them about contentious issues such as stock theft and poaching; Ensure appropriate supervision of all activities daily; and Accidents and incidents need to be reported to the exploration manager and recorded in the incident register.
+Weekly, monthly

-Weekly, monthly General on- ground exploration activities Residing and nesting organisms can be disturbed, injured or killed by the movement of vehicles and equipment.
-Restrict movements to areas of activities only; Use existing tracks and routes as far as practically possible; Identify rare, endangered, threatened and protected species in advance such as the white or black rhino; Route new tracks around sensitive areas inhabited by protected species (i.e., pangolins, etc.); Restrict movements to daytime hours; Sensitize personnel by training and creating awareness amongst them and notify them to avoid some areas; No driving off designated access routes (into the bush) or any off-road driving; and Weekly
+ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY General on-ground exploration activities Residing and nesting organisms can possibly be disturbed, injured or killed by the movement of vehicles and equipment.
+Restrict movements to areas of activities only; Use existing tracks and routes as far as practically possible; Identify rare, endangered, threatened and protected species in advance such as the white or black rhino; Route new tracks around sensitive areas inhabited by protected species (i.e., pangolins, etc.); Restrict movements to daytime hours; Sensitize personnel by training and creating awareness amongst them and notify them to avoid some areas; No driving off designated access routes (into the bush) or any off-road driving; and No animals or birds may be collected, caught, consumed or removed from the site.
+Weekly Residing and nesting organisms can be disturbed as a result of ambient noise from operations and movements of vehicles and equipment; and Conflict with farmers and neighbours about rising of ambient noise levels and potential damage, disturbance or interference with research equipment or experiments.
+Restrict excessive noise to areas of activities only; Restrict excessive noise to daytime hours (7 am to 5 pm weekdays and 7 am until 1 pm on Saturdays); No activities are allowed between dusk and dawn; Drill equipment shall be suitably positioned to ensure that noisy equipment is away from receptors; Residents shall be provided at least two weeks' notice of drilling operations Daily Site manager (or nominated site supervisor